vsoch/hospital-chargemaster/README.md

  2. Create a subfolder based on the `hospital_uri` from the file.
  3. Write a `scrape.py` script in the folder.
 You can use others as templates, but the file should generate an output directory with the present date, and recursive copy the new folder to be latest.

-The data will be updated monthly, or when a pull request is issued to update the repository.
+The data will be updated on an annual basis, or when a pull request is issued to update the repository.
 Upon merge, the generated latest data will be pushed back to the repository.